Lecture 2-5: Transport

 module _ {A : I → Type} {a₀ : (i : I) → A i} {a₁ : (i : I) → A i} {p : a₀ i0 ≡ a₁ i0} where _ = test-identical (transport (λ i → a₀ i ≡ a₁ i) p) -- Exercise: -- {!!}

-because we only defined ∙∙
+because we only defined ∙∙ for ordinary paths.

 module _ {A : I → I → Type} {a₀ : (i : I) → A i i0} {a₁ : (i : I) → A i i1} {p : PathP (A i0) (a₀ i0) (a₁ i0)} where _ = test-identical (transport (λ i → PathP (A i) (a₀ i) (a₁ i)) p) (λ j → hcomp (∂ j) (λ i → λ { (j = i0) → fromPathP (λ i → a₀ i) i; (j = i1) → fromPathP (λ i → a₁ i) i; (i = i0) → transport (λ i → A i j) (p j) } ))

-” would transport.
+on A” would transport.
 This just decomposes into transport

 (backwards) in the pair, followed by application of the function, then